19th Northwest Territories Legislative Assembly

 The 19th Northwest Territories Legislative Assembly in Canada was established by the results of the 2019 Northwest Territories general election on October 1, 2019.

-In the 2019 election, 9 of the 19 MLAs elected were women, a record in both NWT and all of Canada.
+In the 2019 election, 9 of the 19 MLAs elected were women, a record in NWT and, proportionally, in all of Canada.
 Previously, the most sitting women MLAs was three.
-On July 27, following the resignation of Jackson Lafferty and the subsequent by-election victory of Jane Weyallon Armstrong, the Legislature had 10 women to 9 men, and became the first jurisdiction in Canada to have a majority of women legislators.
+On July 27, 2021, following the resignation of Jackson Lafferty and the subsequent by-election victory of Jane Weyallon Armstrong, the Legislature had 10 women to 9 men, and became the first jurisdiction in Canada to have a majority of women legislators.